Category: Impressionism

 Who cancelled Berthe Morisot?

-Berthe Morisot’s brushwork was audacious, even for a French Impressionist.
-Despite this, contemporary critics reviewed her work favorably.
-Today she is the least-known member of this popular group of painters.
+Berthe Morisot’s brushwork was audacious, even for a French Impressionist, and yet contemporary critics reviewed her work favorably.
+Today she is the least-known member of this beloved group of avant-garde painters.
 The lady (almost) vanished.
 Where did she go?

 -